-Seafood Watch® strives to have all Seafood Reports reviewed for accuracy and completeness by external scientists with expertise in ecology, fisheries science and aquaculture.
-Scientific review, however, does not constitute an endorsement of the Seafood Watch program or its recommendations on the part of the reviewing scientists.
-Seafood Watch is solely responsible for the conclusions reached in this report.
+All Seafood Watch fishery assessments are reviewed for accuracy by external experts in ecology, fisheries science, and aquaculture.
+Scientific review does not constitute an endorsement of the Seafood Watch program or its ratings on the part of the reviewing scientists.
+Seafood Watch is solely responsible for the conclusions reached in this assessment.